presquepartout/SayerPythonProject/LessonOne.md

 What is the difference between the two `print` statements?

+Notice some things about the way Python does arithmetic:

+Try:
+`8 / 2`

+Compare it with:
+`9 / 2`

+Do you get the answers you expect?

+Try:

+`9.0 / 2.0`

+What happened this time?
+(You should get a different answer from `9 / 2`).

+That is because to Python, 9 and 9.0 are two different `types` of numbers.

+`9` is an `int`.
+(Short for integer.)
+`9.0` is a `float`.
+(Short for floating point number.).
+This name has a history in computer science that you can look up.
+`"nine"` is a `str`.
+(Short for string, or "string of characters".)

 ### Your first python program:

 Exit the python interpreter by pressing Ctrl-d.
 (That means simultaneously press the Control key and the `d` key.)